supertorpe/equalizing-chess/README.md

 "candidates" is an array containing the moves provided by stockfish, i.e.: [{"type":"cp","score":689,"pv":"h7h5"},{"type":"cp","score":-703,"pv":"h8g7"}, {"type":"mate","score":14,"pv":"a2d2"},{"type":"mate","score":16,"pv":"a2a4"},...]

-When type=cp, the highest the score is, the strong is the movement.
+When type=cp, the high the score is, the strong is the movement.
 When type=mate, the score is the distance to mate.

 There are already these functions available: